-- By bus: Buses depart from Maria Cristina to Vilafranca del Penedès.
-The journey is around 1:30 hours.
+- By bus: Buses go from Barcelona – Palau Reial to Vilafranca del Penedès.
+The journey is around 45 minutes.

-- By train: The R4 line from Barcelona’s Plaça Catalunya will take you to Vilafranca del Penedès in 59 minutes.
+- By train: The R4 line from Barcelona’s Plaça Catalunya will take you to Vilafranca del Penedès in about an hour.

 21. Besalú – A Picturesque Walk in Medieval Times